 Application Allowance 2: Letters of Intent to Contract

-Applicants are allowed to submit a Letter of Intent (LOI) to contract in place of a signed provider contract at the time of application and for the duration of the application review to meet network standards.
-The intention is to give applicants seeking to expand into a new market the opportunity to reach the threshold for network adequacy while still finalizing contract details.
+Applicants can use a Letter of Intent (LOI) to contract in place of a signed provider contract during the application phase to meet network standards.
+The intention is to give initial applicants and those seeking to expand into a new market the opportunity to reach the threshold for network adequacy while still finalizing contract details.

 Important Considerations for MA organizations Using Letters of Intent